s-goldman/Dusty-Evolved-Star-Kit/README.md

 **Output**: Two results files including the best fit model and corresponding stellar parameters, as well as an optional figure of the fit SED.

 **Available model grids**:
-Several grids are **already available**.
-You can also specify the state-of-the-art dust growth models by [Nanni et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.487..502N/abstract) which are automatically downloaded and used when selected.
-New grids will include the 2D [GRAMS model grid](https://2dust.stsci.edu/grams_models.cgi) based on the 2DUST code.
+Several grids are **already available** upon installation.
+You can also specify the state-of-the-art dust growth models by [Nanni et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.487..502N/abstract), the 2D [GRAMS](https://2dust.stsci.edu/grams_models.cgi) model grid based on the [2DUST](https://2dust.stsci.edu/index.cgi) code, which are automatically downloaded and used when selected.
+New grids will also include the 1D radiation-hydrodynamic model grids from the [DARWIN](https://ui.adsabs.harvard.edu/abs/2019A%26A...626A.100B/abstract) code.

 A module for creating your own [DUSTY](https://github.com/ivezic/dusty) grid is under development, but for now please email me ([Dr. Steven Goldman](http://www.stsci.edu/~sgoldman/)) directly for grid requests or for help with the package.